babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 ## Problems

-These presets were a convenient way use what we all wanted: the new, shiny, "yet-to-be-determined" future of JavaScript.
+These presets were a convenient way to use what we all wanted: the new, shiny, "yet-to-be-determined" future of JavaScript.

 Looking back, it worked really well!
 (Maybe too well?)

 ### Too Good a Job?

-With new languages like [CoffeeScript](https://coffeescript.org/) and new tooling like [Traceur](https://github.com/google/traceur-compiler) it set the expectation that compiling JavaScript wasn't something to laugh at.
-And Babel made it that much easier to integrate with existing tooling and to use future syntax.
-The expectations were changed from skepticism and worry to completely embracing the experimental.
+Languages like [CoffeeScript](https://coffeescript.org/) and tooling like [Traceur](https://github.com/google/traceur-compiler) helped establish the idea that compiling JavaScript wasn't crazy.
+Babel made it even easier to both use new/future syntax and integrate with existing tooling.
+The expectations changed from skepticism and worry to completely embracing the experimental.

-We probably wouldn't be where we're at if not for the wide adoption of compilers such as Babel: it brought ES2015 to many more people, earlier both in terms of teaching and usage.
-With the growth of React and it's optional JSX syntax along side class properties and object rest/spread led to people knowing a bit more about these syntax proposals.
+We probably wouldn't be where we are at if not for the wide adoption of compilers such as Babel: it accelerated the usage (and teaching) of ES2015 to a much larger audience.
+The growth of React further fueled usage as its JSX syntax, class properties, and object rest/spread led to people knowing a bit more about these syntax proposals.

 Babel became a one-time setup for people, never to be thought of again.
 It became underlying infrastructure, hidden behind other tooling until there was a `SyntaxError`, dependency issues, or integration issues.
 Simply use `stage-0`.

-This was awesome to see in some ways, as it meant that these ideas were being tested in the wild, especially in production.
-However, it meant that many companies, tools, people would be in some trouble if a proposal happened to drop or changed in a significant way.
+This was awesome to see in some ways, as it meant that these ideas were being tested in the wild, even in production environments.
+However, it also meant that many companies, tools, and people would encounter some trouble if a proposal happened to change in a significant way (or even get dropped altogether).

 ### "ES7 Decorators"

 Part of issue is precisely around naming things, and as we hear a lot, naming things is hard.

 There were a lot of names for ES6 itself: Harmony, ES Next, ES6, ES2015.
-So when people hear about new ideas it makes sense to just pick the latest number and attach the name to it.
+When people hear about new ideas it makes sense to just pick the latest number and attach the name to it.

-Thus it's easy to [search](https://twitter.com/search?q=es7%20class%20properties&src=typd) [around](https://twitter.com/search?q=es7%20decorators&src=typd) for tweets/blog posts/talks that say something like "ES7 Decorators" and find that it is a common occurrence.
+Thus it's easy to [search](https://twitter.com/search?q=es7%20class%20properties&src=typd) [around](https://twitter.com/search?q=es7%20decorators&src=typd) for tweets/blog posts/talks that say something like "ES7 Decorators" and find it become the established name for it.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Your reminder that binding with :: is just an experimental proposal at stage 0 and might never become a part of JS.
 Don&#39;t call it &quot;ES7&quot;.</p>&mdash; Dan Abramov (@dan_abramov) <a href="https://twitter.com/dan_abramov/status/785082176610115584?ref_src=twsrc%5Etfw">October 9, 2016</a></blockquote>

-It's completely understandable that this happens and not realize it, but continuing to do so sets different expectations on how the language progresses.
-Nothing to feel guilty about, we learn as a community and [remind](https://twitter.com/dan_abramov/status/785082176610115584) one another of how JavaScript works.
+It's completely understandable that this happens without realizing it, but continuing to do so sets different expectations for how the language progresses.
+It's nothing to feel guilty about, we learn as a community and [remind](https://twitter.com/dan_abramov/status/785082176610115584) one another of how JavaScript works.

-[Jay Phelps](https://twitter.com/_jayphelps/status/779770321003962369) wrote a nice [article](https://medium.com/@jayphelps/please-stop-referring-to-proposed-javascript-features-as-es7-cad29f9dcc4b) about the subject explaining it would be best to call them by the "Stage" they are currently at: "Stage 2 Decorators", or simply as the "Decorators Proposal".
+[Jay Phelps](https://twitter.com/_jayphelps/status/779770321003962369) wrote a nice [article](https://medium.com/@jayphelps/please-stop-referring-to-proposed-javascript-features-as-es7-cad29f9dcc4b) about the subject.
+He explains it would be best to call them by the "Stage" they are currently at: "Stage 2 Decorators", or just simply the "Decorators Proposal".

 The reasoning is that saying "ES7 Decorators" assumes that Decorators is expected to be in ES7.
-I mentioned this in my [last post regarding compiling node_modules](https://babeljs.io/blog/2018/06/26/on-consuming-and-publishing-es2015+-packages#staging-process), but being in a Stage doesn't guarantee much if proposals stall, move backward, or get removed entirely.
+I mentioned this in my [last post regarding compiling node_modules](https://babeljs.io/blog/2018/06/26/on-consuming-and-publishing-es2015+-packages#staging-process), but being in a particular Stage doesn't guarantee much: a proposal can stall, move backward, or get removed entirely.

-This is the reasoning behind [changing the names](https://babeljs.io/docs/en/next/v7-migration#switch-to-proposal-for-tc39-proposals-blog-2017-12-27-nearing-the-70-releasehtml-renames-proposal) of the proposal plugins to be `@babel/plugin-proposal-` instead of `@babel/plugin-transform-`.
+We wanted to highlight this fact when we decided to [change the names](https://babeljs.io/docs/en/next/v7-migration#switch-to-proposal-for-tc39-proposals-blog-2017-12-27-nearing-the-70-releasehtml-renames-proposal) of the proposal plugins from `@babel/plugin-transform-` to `@babel/plugin-proposal-`.

 What are we to do here?
 It does feel like part of our responsibility to make speaking about these proposals clear.